benjaminplayer/Skalonja/README.md

-# Skalonja
+# Škalonja

-A website for a small event titled skalonja
+A template / demo website for an event titled Škalonja